 - Structural Biology

 - Synthetic Biology

 While prospective students are encouraged to apply to only one program in the HILS federation, interested applicants may apply to up to three programs and pay only one application fee; you may only apply to up to two DMS subject areas.
+Please note: this fee waiver is ONLY available for those applying to programs in the HILS federation.
 Each application must be unique, containing a separate statement of purpose for each program applied to, as well as separate copies of transcripts, recommendations, and test scores.
 Please note that you may submit up to three applications to GSAS during the course of your academic career, which includes applications to multiple programs in the HILS federation regardless of whether you submitted them under a single application fee.

 Submission of the first application is required in order for the application fee to be waived on the second or third application.
 Submitting multiple applications requires a multi-step process: